ufjschool/ob-s14/drafts/first/HauntedStory.md

 I walk down the hall and look inside.
 It’s empty.
 The information on the side indicates it was for the person in the nearest office.

 I go back to my spot and turn the lights back off.
 The people never came to the third floor.
-My mind is racing.
-Did I really not notice that box?
+My mind is racing. *Did I really not notice that box?
 If it wasn’t there, how did it get there?
-It’s so quiet around here I would have heard footsteps.
+It’s so quiet around here, I would have heard footsteps.*
 ***
 “Be an open-minded skeptic,” Nichols says.
 “Make your own judgment, but give yourself a chance to have a connection with the unknown.
 These experiences can be transformative.”
 ***